Grammy Award for Record of the Year: Process

 From 1995 to 2021, members of the National Academy of Recording Arts and Sciences nominated their choices for record of the year.
 A list of the top twenty records was given to the Nominations Review Committee, a specially selected group of anonymous members, who then selected the top five records to gain a nomination in the category in a special ballot.
 The rest of the members then voted on a winner from the five nominees.
 In 2018, it was announced the number of nominated tracks will be increased to eight.
 In 2021, it was announced that the Nomination Review Committees would be disbanded, and the final nominees for record of the year would be decided by votes from members.
 Starting in 2022, the number of nominees in the category increased to 10.
+However, the decision to expand the number of nominees in this category was made 24 hours before the nominees were announced after an early version of the nominations list had already been circulated.
+This allowed "Montero (Call Me by Your Name)" by Lil Nas X and "I Still Have Faith in You" by ABBA to be nominated as they were the records that received the most votes besides the other eight nominees.
+As of the 2024 ceremony, the number of nominees has been reduced back to eight.